bacadra/pulsar-navigation-panel/README.md

 * e.g. `+prog aqua \n head sections` -> `1.1.1.1.1.1. aqua: head sections`

+## pdf-viewer

+The package support the outline tree of [pdf-viewer](https://atom.io/packages/pdf-viewer).
+You can search through document by all-in outline tree instead of PDFjs outline.

 # Contributions

 If you have idea how to improve the package, see bugs or want to support new scope, then feel free to share it via GitHub.